jayscoder/pybts/README.md

 ## Acknowledgements

-This project, PYBT (Python Behavior Tree), is developed based on the `py_trees` library, a powerful and flexible Python framework for building and managing behavior trees.
-We extend our heartfelt thanks to the `py_trees` project and its contributors for providing the foundational components and concepts upon which PYBT is built.
+This project, PYBTS (Python Behavior Tree), is developed based on the `py_trees` library, a powerful and flexible Python framework for building and managing behavior trees.
+We extend our heartfelt thanks to the `py_trees` project and its contributors for providing the foundational components and concepts upon which pybts is built.

 For more information about `py_trees` and to access its source code, visit the official GitHub repository: [py_trees on GitHub](https://github.com/splintered-reality/py_trees).

-We appreciate the effort and expertise that has gone into `py_trees`, making it possible for us to develop advanced features in PYBT and offer a comprehensive behavior tree solution in the Python ecosystem.
+We appreciate the effort and expertise that has gone into `py_trees`, making it possible for us to develop advanced features in pybts and offer a comprehensive behavior tree solution in the Python ecosystem.

 ## Development and Contributions

-Contributions to PYBT are welcome!
+Contributions to pybts are welcome!
 You can contribute by submitting issues, providing updates to documentation, or submitting pull requests with new features or bug fixes.